In order to be eligible for our disability-friendly lists, schools needed to meet the following criteria:

 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to less than two weeks worth of in-person requirements.
 This allows students to retain their current employment or other personal responsibilities.

-Program data including available degrees, tuition rates, and details about program coursework were collected from schools' official websites, reflecting data for the 2017-2018 school year.
+Program data including available degrees, tuition rates, accommodations offered to students with disabilities, and details about program coursework were collected from schools' official websites, reflecting data for the 2018-2019 school year.
 Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.